N-Maronic/IVR-colonial-heritage/README.md

 ### Both implementations
 To test the voice application, simply call your Twilio number.
 The recordings of the call can then be found under 'Call Logs' on your Twilio console.
 ![Screenshot Twilio Call Details](/Screenshots/Call_Details.png)

+## Retrieving recordings and transcripts
+In order to store links to the recorded calls and the respective transcripts in a local spreadsheet, simply execute the 'retrieveCalls.py' file after the following steps:
+   1. Save your Twilio SID and authentication token in the twilio.env file to set the environment parameters
+   2. execute ```source ./twilio.env``` in the terminal